Second Beach Dog Rules & Seasonal Hours for 2025

 Second Beach Dog Licensing, RI

 License renewal starts in April.
-The Town Clerk’s offices can provide you with it.
+The Town Clerk’s office can provide you with it.
 Owners must submit their name, address, breed, gender, and rabies vaccination certificate.
 Dogs used for guiding blind people can get free licensing.

 About Dog-Friendly Second Beach, RI